Fabulous oatmeal and peanut butter cookies loaded with chocolate chips from my step-daughter, Robin.

-Robin’s Oatmeal Peanut Butter Cookies
+Oatmeal Peanut Butter Cookies with Chocolate Chips

 - Sometimes I like a thin crispy cookie, for example to go with ice cream.
 For that, I beat the butter and sugars together for a couple of minutes in a standing mixer, fitted with a paddle attachment.
 The butter should turn a slightly lighter, and will become fluffy.
 I add the egg, and continue beating for another minute or two, before folding in the dry ingredients.

 - If you prefer a thicker, chewier cookie, just mix the ingredients together until they all come together into a dough, and no longer than that.